Your options for Australian citizenship

 Skilled Independent 189 visa (New Zealand stream)

-The New Zealand stream 189 visa has temporarily closed to new applications from 10 December 2022 until 1 July 2023.
-There will be an announcement by ANZAC Day 2023.
+The New Zealand stream 189 visa closed permanently on 1 July 2023.
+Applications already submitted will be finalised.

 Skilled Migration Visa